-SIGN 135 - Basic Communication I
+SIGN136 - Basic Communication II

-Introduces the student to approximately 300 American Sign Language vocabulary items and certain grammatical features.
-The course is designed for students interested in developing beginning conversational skills for interaction with deaf individuals.
-An explanation of certain cultural aspects of American Sign Language will be provided.
-Students will be taught fingerspelling.
-(PCS 1.1, 3 credit hours - 3 hours lecture, 0 hours lab)
+Continues SIGN 135 with the progressive development of American Sign Language (ASL) vocabulary.
+This course adds approximately 300 signs to the student's vocabulary and provides practice in the grammatical features of ASL.
+The course is designed for students interested in furthering the development of beginning conversational skills for interaction with deaf individuals.
+An explanation of certain cultural aspects of ASL will be provided.
+Students will continue development of receptive and expressive skills for fingerspelled words.
+Prerequisite: SIGN 135.
+(PCS 1.1, 3 credit hours: 3 hours lecture, 0 hours lab)